College hockey talk; Shinder on college football; Wawrow previews Chiefs-Bills; Healey on Mets, Yankees

 Episode Cover

-On the latest edition of “The Parting Schotts Podcast,” Associate Sports Editor Ken Schott gets you set for Super Bowl LVI between the Cincinnati...
+On the latest edition of “The Parting Schotts Podcast,” Daily Gazette Associate Sports Editor Ken Schott talks with Albany Patroons head coach and general...

 Listen